Placenote/docs/docs/swift/tutorials/installing-placenote.md

 2. Install without Cocoapods

 !!! note
     Currently, we do not have an installation example for *Objective C* projects but some developers have implemented this themselves.
-Feel free to [message us on slack to ask about it](https://placenote.com/slack).
+Feel free to <a href="https://placenote.com/slack" target="_blank">message us on slack to ask about it</a>.

 ## Install with Cocoapods

 ### Configure your Pod file
-1. If you aren’t already using CocoaPods, [follow the directions here](https://guides.cocoapods.org/using/getting-started.html) to install it.
+1. If you aren’t already using CocoaPods, <a href="https://guides.cocoapods.org/using/getting-started.html" target="_blank">follow the directions here</a> to install it.
 2. In your project folder run the command  pod init to create the initial Podfile.
 3. Open your Podfile and add the line `pod 'PlacenoteSDK'` within your target’s do statement.
 4. We recommend automatically disabling bitcode by adding this to the end of your Podfile: